 ※Dictionaries of Japanese Grammar (DOJG) - A collection of three books, Basic, Intermediate and Advanced.
 As the name implies, these are dictionaries rather than guides.
 It goes in-depth into the various grammar rules, more so than virtually any other resource.

-Genki - A textbook that has exercises that you can practice, which may help drill grammar rules into your mind.
+Genki - A textbook which has exercises that you can practice, which may help drill grammar rules into your mind.
 The obvious downside is speed, of course.
 This resource can be found on the bottom of the pastebin.